Recently we added the My Butcher’s Block range of Knysna Blackwood products to our store’s collection. (Shop them here 👇)

-So now that we know that Wooden Cutting & Chopping boards are safe as long as they are cleaned & maintained properly, how do we do that?
+So now that we know that a Wooden Cutting Board & Chopping Board is safe as long as they are cleaned & maintained properly, how do we do that?

 My Butcher’s Block has a wonderful Woodcare Range, that was specifically designed to use on wooden boards.
 But it can conveniently also be used on all your wooden surfaces, like kitchen counters, tables and even kids’ toys!

 They are easy to use, with helpful instructions (available on our website) and will ensure that you can enjoy your wooden cutting boards for a lifetime.

 Finally, we can't end this article without just mentioning some of the other awesome positives of wooden chopping boards 🤩

 - Wood is much more durable than plastic, so a wooden cutting board does not need to be replaced as often.

 - Wood is gentle on your knives, so using a wooden chopping board will also help them stay sharper for longer.